Audience FAQs

 How Dentists Fix a Broken Dental Crown

 A dental professional will evaluate the tooth using a physical exam and digital X-rays to check the health of the underlying root before deciding on a repair method.
+Patients seeking proper treatment should take a moment to carefully read our guide on temporary dental crown today.

 1. Minor Repairs (Chipped Porcelain) If the crown has a minor chip that doesn't compromise its structural integrity, a dentist may smooth down the sharp edges.
 Alternatively, they can use a specialized silane coupling agent to bond composite resin to the porcelain.
 While this restores appearance, it is often a temporary patch if the chip is on a heavy chewing surface.